 Don’t let fear stop you from getting necessary treatment, as the effects of avoiding health care services may be very serious.
 This will help keep you, your family, and your community healthy.

-If you’re undocumented or don’t have insurance, you can still get COVID-19 testing and treatment through Medi-Cal.
-This care does not count under the public charge rule because it is treatment for an emergency medical condition.
+If you’re undocumented or don’t have insurance, you can still get needed COVID-19 testing and treatment at no cost.
+Medi-cal care for COVID-19 related testing or treatment alone DOES NOT count under the public charge rule.

 Find out more about how to get testing and treatment.

 Guide for Immigrant Californians

 The Guide for Immigrant Californians (PDF) will help you stay safe and informed.

 - Immigration help

 - Public charge information for accessing public benefits